DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 ## Logical Inference Can Model Rule-following

 Developers and users commonly use prompts to specify what LLMs should and should not do.
-Although this strategy is generally effective in aligning LLMs to match desired behaviors, it is also exploitable, most notably by *jailbreak attacks*.
+Although this strategy is generally effective, it is also exploitable, most notably by *jailbreak attacks*.
-Such attacks work by appending the prompt with a malicious sequence of tokens, known as the **adversarial suffix**, that causes the model to generate undesirable outputs.
+Such attacks work by appending the prompt with an **adversarial suffix**, a malicious sequence of tokens that tricks the model into generating undesirable content.
-As LLMs become increasingly widespread, there is also increasing interest in exploiting them.
+For example, a developer-given safety prompt might instruct the LLM to not provide bomb-building instructions, but a carefully crafted suffix can bypass this safeguard.
 However, the principles of why such exploits work, as well as how to engineer and prevent them, are poorly understood.

-In this work, we study how to subvert LLMs from following the rules specified in the prompt.
+In this blog, we examine how to subvert LLMs from following the rules specified in the prompt.
+**Our main idea is to study this with a logic-based framework.**
-To establish a theoretical foundation for such attacks, we characterize rule-following as inference in propositional Horn logic.
+In particular, we characterize rule-following as inference in propositional Horn logic, a system wherein rules take the form *"if $P$ and $Q$, then $R$"* for some propositions $P$, $Q$ and $R$.
-In this logic, rules take the form *"if $P$ and $Q$, then $R$"* for some propositions $P$, $Q$, and $R$, and This choice of logic is common for modeling rule-based tasks, which includes a large number of jailbreak attacks.
+This logic is a common choice for modeling rule-based tasks, which includes a large number of jailbreak attacks.
-Propositions in such attacks may correspond to various conditions intended to guide output generation, such as *"the user asked about building bombs"* or *"the model should deny the user query"*.

-In conjunction with the step-by-step output generation of LLMs, this framework allows us to characterize the different modalities in which inference may fail.
+For example, a rule might specify *"if [the user is not an admin] and [the user asks about bomb-building], then [the model should reject the query]"*.

+A key benefit of our logic-based approach is that it lets us characterize the different properties of what it means to follow the rules.
+For instance, one adversarial suffix might trick the model into ignoring a rule, while another suffix might lead to absurd reasoning steps.
+Although both suffixes subvert rule-following, their strategies are fundamentally different.
+By identifying and formalizing the different rule-following properties, we can also precisely describe how model may fail to follow the rules.

+Our main approach is as follows.
+We first formalize a logic-based framework for studying rule-following.
-We first consider a simplified, theoretical setting to study how a transformer-based language model performs reasoning.
+We then consider a simplified, theoretical setting to show that transformer-based language models can both encode and learn rule-following.
-We then construct attacks against our theoretical setup, and find that these attacks also transfer to learned models of a similar size trained from data.
+Next, we construct attacks against our analytical setup, and show that these attacks also transfer to reasoners trained on data.
-Finally and interestingly, we find that real jailbreak attacks on LLMs also use strategies similar to our theory-based derivations.
+Finally, we find that real jailbreak attacks on LLMs also use strategies similar to our theory-based derivations.
-A high-level overview is illustrated in the following.

-{% include gallery id="gallery_results_overview" caption="An overview of our results." %}

-Our work suggests that investigations on smaller theoretical models and well-defined setups can yield insights into the mechanics of real-world rule-subversions, particularly jailbreak attacks on large language models.
+Our work suggests that investigations on smaller theoretical models and well-designed setups can yield insights into the mechanics of real-world rule-subversions, particularly jailbreak attacks on large language models.
-In summary, our **results** are as follows:
+In summary:
 * Small transformers can theoretically encode and practically learn inference in propositional Horn logic.
-* Attacks designed from theory transfer to practice.
+* Theory-based attacks transfer to practice.
 * Existing LLM jailbreaks mirror these theory-based attacks.

-## Breaking Inference in Propositional Horn Logic

-We model rule-following as inference in propositional Horn logic, a system in which inference rules have the form *"if $P$ and $Q$, then $R$"* for some propositions $P$, $Q$, and $R$.
+{% include gallery id="gallery_results_overview" caption="An overview of our results." %}

+## A Logic-based Framework for Rule-following

+Our main idea is to study rule-following as inference in propositional Horn logic.
-Although our starting motivation is to understand jailbreak attacks, it will be helpful to more broadly consider dependency relations, which propositional Horn logic is well-suited to modeling.
+Although our starting motivation is to better understand jailbreak attacks, it will be helpful to more broadly consider *dependency relations*, which propositional Horn logic is well-suited to modeling.
-As a running example, we consider the task of crafting items in Minecraft according to a recipe list.
+As a running example, we consider the task of crafting items in [Minecraft](https://www.minecraft.net) according to a recipe list.
-For instance, a player may be given the following recipe and starting items:
+For instance, a player may have the following recipe list and starting items:

 {% include gallery id="gallery_mc_example" caption="Crafting items in Minecraft." %}

-Encountered with such a task, the player may formulate the following prompt for an LLM:
+Encountered with this task, the player might formulate the following prompt:

 **Prompt:**
 Here are some crafting recipes: